-Epcot is essentially laid out as two theme parks in one – World Showcase and Future World.
-World Showcase represents the culture and cuisine of 11 different countries from around the world, while Future World mixes thrill rides with educational exhibits.
+Epcot is laid out in four neighborhoods – World Showcase, World Celebration, World Discovery, and World Nature.
+World Showcase represents the culture and cuisine of 11 different countries from around the world, while the other neighborhoods mix thrill rides with educational exhibits.
 Each Epcot pavilion captivates guests with its own unique magic and allure.
 Here are a few general Epcot secrets:

 - Walt Disney envisioned people living at Epcot, but this plan never came to fruition.
 His original concept for the park was to create a “real city that would never cease to be a blueprint of the future.”

 - Epcot spans 300 acres, which is twice the size of Magic Kingdom.

 - The distance around the entire World Showcase Lagoon – from China to Canada – is 1.25 miles.
 (Mexico is on one end, then Norway, then China.)

 - When World Showcase was constructed, space for 10 additional countries remained.
 Norway and Morocco Pavilions were added later, but there is still room for 8 more!

 - Thanks to the magic of fiber optic lighting, parts of World Celebration really come to life at nighttime.
 Just behind Spaceship Earth, the pavement becomes illuminated and animated when the sun goes down.
 Most guests bypass this area at night, so this dazzling display of lighting magic remains somewhat of an Epcot secret.
 (Note: much of this area is currently under construction; we’re eagerly awaiting its completion in hopes the lighting effects will return soon)